genepi-freiburg/metaGWASmanager/README.md

 A) **Create job files**.

-First, SAs should adjust the following fields of ***make-regenie-step1-job-scripts.sh*** and ***make-regenie-step2-job-scripts.sh*** scripts according to their *regenie*-installation, data pathway and prefix of their genotyped and imputed files.
+First, SAs should adjust the following fields of ***make-regenie-step1-job-scripts.sh*** and ***make-regenie-step2-job-scripts.sh*** scripts according to their *regenie*-installation, data pathway and the prefix of their genotyped and imputed files.

 For ***make-regenie-step1-job-scripts.sh***: